temporalio/documentation/docs-src/typescript/chapter-project-setup/backgroundcheck-boilerplate-start-workflow.md

   Unless otherwise specified, Activity Executions use the Workflow Execution's Task Queue name by default.
 - `--type`: This is the Workflow Type name.
   By default, this is the function name.
-  In the Go SDK, this name can be customized when [registering the Worklow with the Workflow](/go/generated/how-to-customize-workflow-type-in-go).
 - `--input`: This must be a valid JSON object that can be unmarshaled into the parameter(s) that the Workflow function accepts.
   Read more about how the Temporal Platform handles your application data in the [Data conversion](/concepts/what-is-a-data-converter) guide.
 - `--namespace`: This is the Namespace that you want to run your Temporal Application in.
 - `--workflow-id`: A [Workflow Id](/concepts/what-is-a-workflow-id) is a custom identifier provided by you.
-  The Temporal Platform generates one if one isn't provided.
-  However, we highly recommend supplying your own Workflow Id with your own naming convention.
+  We highly recommend supplying your own Workflow Id with your own naming convention.
   A [Workflow Id Reuse Policy](/concepts/what-is-a-workflow-id-reuse-policy) enables fine controls over whether Workflow Ids can be reused in the Platform within the Retention Period.

 For more details, see the [temporal workflow start](/cli/workflow/start) command API reference.